-Annual publication that sets forth the cost conversion factor and depreciation schedules used to determine taxable value for personal property.
+The Personal Property Manual is an annual publication that sets forth the cost conversion factor and depreciation schedules used to determine taxable value for personal property.
 It is used in conjunction with NAC 361.134 through 361.140.
+The Personal Property Manual is generally published in May.

-See http://tax.nv.gov/LocalGovt/PolicvPub/ArchiveFiles/Personal Property Manuals/.
+See http://tax.nv.gov/LocalGovt/PolicyPub/ArchiveFiles/Personal Property Manuals/.